Pee-Dog/funnyfauna/README.md

 4. Lastly, open `File` > `Settings` and head to `Build, Execution, Development` > `Build Tools` > `Gradle`.
    Make sure `Build and run using` and `Run tests using` is set to `Gradle`.

 5. Done!
-Now, all that's left is to change every mention of `examplemod` and `turniplabs` to your own mod id and mod group, respectively.
+Now, all that's left is to change every mention of `funnyfauna` and `turniplabs` to your own mod id and mod group, respectively.
 Happy modding!

 ## Tips